Savvythelegend/PGDocs/docs/recovery.md

 If you assign a value to it (in the form of a Barman backup ID), the operator uses that backup as the base for the recovery.

-!!!
-Important
+:::important
 You need to make sure that such a backup exists and is accessible.

 If you don't specify the backup ID, the operator detects the base backup for the recovery as follows: